pat/thinking-sphinx/upgrading.md

 Thinking Sphinx has changed quite a bit over time, and if you're upgrading from an old version, you may find some of your code needs to be changed as well.
 Here's a few tips...

+### Upgrading to Sphinx 2.1.x

+You will need to use Thinking Sphinx 3.0.6 or newer, and please note [the release notes](https://github.com/pat/thinking-sphinx/releases).

 ### Upgrading to 3.x from 1.x or 2.x

 There's quite a bit that's changed in Thinking Sphinx 3.0, as it's a complete rewrite.
 First, the important changes: